paaherre/homebanking/README.md

 ***

-In order to make your own test in my bank, here you go 2 accounts:
+In order to improve your visit, here you go 2 accounts to make some tests:

 Client
 user: melba@mindhub.com